-There were no stock options exercised by our named executive officers during 2011.
+There were no stock options exercised by our named executive officers during the six months ended June 30, 2012.

 2011 UMBRELLA Option Plan

 On March 28, 2011, our board of directors and stockholders adopted and approved the InspireMD, Inc. 2011 UMBRELLA Option Plan, which was subsequently amended on October 31, 2011.
 Under the InspireMD, Inc. 2011 UMBRELLA Option Plan, we have reserved 15,000,000 shares of our common stock as awards to the employees, consultants, and service providers to InspireMD, Inc. and its subsidiaries and affiliates worldwide.